saad-ahmed0676/quickhire-job-platform/README.md

 ## Authors

-Built by Saad Ahmed, Aon Mohammad, and a third teammate as a Software Design & Architecture (SDA) course project at FAST University Islamabad.
+Built by Saad Ahmed as a Software Design & Architecture (SDA) course project at FAST University Islamabad.